andrewjstone/concord-bft/messages/spec.md

  * kvpair - Keys must be primitive types.
 Values can be any type
  * list - A homogeneous list of any type
  * map - A lexicographically sorted list of key-value pairs
  * oneof - A sum type (tagged union) containing exactly one of the given messages. oneof types cannot contain primitives or compount types, they can only refer to messages.
-This is useful for deserializing a set of related messages into a given wrapper type. oneofs cannot be recursive either, as the parsing must be capable of terminating.
+This is useful for deserializing a set of related messages into a given wrapper type.
+A oneof maps to a `std::variant` in c++.
+ * optional - An optional value of any type.
+An optional maps to a `std::optional` in C++.

 # Comments